kolyaventuri/logger/README.md

 Feel free to pick up any issues you see!
 Just fork, make the changes, and open a pull request.

 ## Notes
 Even though I am calling this a "zero-dependency" logger, there are development dependencies.
-Just use the `--production` flag when installing to skip installing dev dependencies.
+The module itself requires no dependencies.